ATI-Wuhan/WhatieSDK_Android/README.md

 ```
 What's new:
 All APIs for electrical outlets.
-SDKs for bulbs will be provided about June 12, 2018.
+SDKs/DEMO APPs/SDK usage manuals for bulbs will be provided about June 15, 2018.
 ```

 WhatieSDK is an SDK provided by ATI TECHNOLOGY (WUHAN) CO.,LTD. for the 3rd party accessing to our ATI IoT cloud platform easily and quickly.
-Using this SDK, developers can do almost all funcation points on electrical outlets and RGBW bulbs (to be uploaded on June 12), such as user registration/login/logout, smart configration, add/share/remove devices, device control, timing countdown, timer, etc.
+Using this SDK, developers can do almost all funcation points on electrical outlets and RGBW bulbs (to be uploaded on June 15), such as user registration/login/logout, smart configration, add/share/remove devices, device control, timing countdown, timer, etc.

 [![](https://github.com/ATI-Wuhan/WhatieSDK_Android/blob/master/images/1small.jpg)](https://github.com/ATI-Wuhan/WhatieSDK_Android/blob/master/images/1.jpg)
 [![](https://github.com/ATI-Wuhan/WhatieSDK_Android/blob/master/images/2small.jpg)](https://github.com/ATI-Wuhan/WhatieSDK_Android/blob/master/images/2.jpg)